mpayetta/mpayetta.github.io/_drafts/2016-07-31-full-text-indexing-with-elastic-search-and-mongodb.markdown

 }
 {% endhighlight %}

-Voila!
+Voilà!
 Got our document back.
-Note that we defined in our query the specific analyzer we wanted to use and set it to the standard one:
+Note that we defined in our query the specific analyser we wanted to use and set it to the standard one:

 {% highlight json %}